remidinishanth/distributed_systems/zookeeper/zk.md

   - Identifying nodes in a cluster by name (“DNS” for nodes)

 #### Leader election
-* Electing a node as leader for coordination purpose
-* An easy way of doing leader election with ZooKeeper is to let every server publish its information in a zNode that is both sequential and ephemeral.
+An easy way of doing leader election with ZooKeeper is to let every server publish its information in a zNode that is both sequential and ephemeral.
 Then, whichever server has the lowest sequential zNode is the leader.
 If the leader or any other server for that matter, goes offline, its session dies and its ephemeral node is removed, and all other servers can observe who is the new leader.
+* Electing a node as leader for coordination purposes

 ### Ref:
 * https://zookeeper.apache.org/doc/r3.1.2/zookeeperOver.html